Websplashers

 Ground turkey is lean, mild, and extremely versatile.
 Make large meatballs with ground turkey, egg, garlic, parsley, and parmesan — bake at 375°F for 20 minutes — then serve over whole wheat pasta with a simple marinara.
 This is a protein-rich dinner recipe that satisfies the carb craving without destroying your macros.

 Make a double batch and freeze half.
-Future you will appreciate this more than you know.
+In the future, you will appreciate this more than you know.

 5. Egg White Frittata with Spinach and Feta